sfatkhutdinov/cs2_rl_agent/analysis_log/architecture/comprehensive_architecture.md

 # Comprehensive Codebase Architecture Analysis

+*Last updated: March 13, 2025 19:50 - Removed references to bridge_mod folder as it's no longer needed for vision-based implementation*

 ## Context
 This document provides a high-level overview of the CS2 reinforcement learning agent's architecture, exploring how different components interact to create a cohesive system for game automation and learning.